 I remember, during one of Eid al-Adha, I stayed in an area away from the Marrakech centre.
 Neighbours kept their sheep on balconies even a week before the celebration.
 Throughout the nights, the air filled with roars of the animals anticipating their fate.
 My other biggest memory was from the next day of sacrificing the animals when I saw many locals grilling the head of the sheep in the streets; the city was full of burning smells.

 If you travel in Morocco during Eid al-Adha, try not to book touristy activities, tours or drivers on these four, especially on the first sacrifice day.
 Of course, many drivers and guides will agree to work with you on that day, but all the restaurants, cafes, museums etc., will be closed.

 Also, if you know some local Moroccans, try to be invited to their home for the special sacrifice day of the Eid al-Adha celebration.
-It’s an authentic, raw experience worth hundreds of times more than any sight sighing activity.
+It’s an authentic experience.